loganwrichardson/loganwrichardson/README.md

 -->

 Hello everyone!<br>
-I’m earning my Master's in Computer Science with a concentration in Systems.<br>
+I’m earning my Masters in Computer Science with a concentration in Systems.<br>
 I’m currently a research assistant studying colony collapse disorder using Python.<br>
 I recently interned at Blue Origin's Launch Site One in West Texas.<br>
 In addition, I previously worked as a software engineer for App State's Team Sunergy, Solar Vehcile Racing Team.<br>